APoniatowski/GoSSH/README.md

 ## Please feel free to test/use this and leave issues and comments in the issues tab.
 ## I will be actively working on this for the foreseeable future

-[^1]: Creating a client side agent, this might possibly be added for v2.0.0 release.
-Not guaranteed though.

-[^2]: Running a bash script with little effort.
-Makes things simpler, than trying to cat | gossh all, or gosh all $(cat my-script.sh), etc.